- Residence Hall Living

 Located in McVey Hall, this community is designed for students with a major in the College of Engineering and Mines.
 This is a unique opportunity to live with other students who share your passion for studies in the College of Engineering and Mines.
 You will live in McVey Hall and have a roommate whose major is in the College of Engineering & Mines.
 While your class schedule may vary from your roommates, you will participate in the same social and academic out-of-classroom activities including meals with faculty and staff, fun events and tutoring.

 Located in Noren Hall, this community is for new Aviation majors.
 This is a great opportunity to live with other students who share aviation classes.
 You will participate in the same social and academic out-of-classroom activities.
-Space is limited to the first 34 students who request the reserved rooms.
-Email email@example.com for more information on housing and firstname.lastname@example.org for aviation information.
+Space is limited so email firstname.lastname@example.org for more information on housing and email@example.com for aviation information.

 Located in Brannon Hall, this community will focus on living a balanced lifestyle within a college environment.
 You will have the opportunity to develop healthy practices and incorporate the seven dimensions of wellness into your life.
 You must enroll in Introduction to Wellness (PEXS 450) and live in Brannon Hall.